Girls Inc. of the Seacoast Area

 We are looking for women leaders and entrepreneurs to talk about their careers.
 We simply ask you to take a few minutes of your time to talk about your career and how you got there, as well as the pros and cons of your job, to give girls an idea of the various career opportunities that are available to them.
 In preparation, girls will provide questions and you can put together any materials you think they may need to understand what you do and how you run your business.

-We are seeking volunteers to give us 6-8 hours of their time–either in separate sessions or during one full day–to facilitate a Girls Inc. orientation or program.
+We are seeking interns and volunteers to donate their time – either in separate sessions or during one full day – to facilitate a Girls Inc. orientation or program.
 We will provide training in advance.

 Host a Girls Inc. of the Seacoast Area Awareness/Fundraising Event